YonaRos/GaitRecognition/README.md

 person in each frame of the video), but it is important to make sure that the numbering of the variables is from 0 to the last text file that we want to examine.
-Then, in the loop below these lines, change the range according to the number of text files we are examining.
+Then, in the loop below these lines, change the range according to the number of text files we are examining.<br>

-For example, in the code we provided you with 8 text files numbered from 0 to 7, so the loop is up to range(8).
+For example, in the code we provided you with 8 text files numbered from 0 to 7, so the loop is up to range(8).<br>

 The code will print the score of each person described in the text file and return an Excel file describing the same information.
-After making the changes you can run the code by python score.py
+After making the changes you can run the code by <br>
+python score.py<br>

 the changed_mmpose_code and the changed_yolov_code containing the updated version of the programs that we used from YOLOv7 and
 MMPOSE in order to get the tensors that we need for the data processing - the object tensors from the YOLOv7 and the skeleton points